Damian96/peer-assesment-app/README.md

 If you don't wish to add it, you can open the folder of XAMPP's MySQL installation, with **XAMPP -> PHP Config -> <Browse> (PHP)** as shown in the figure below:
 * ![](https://user-images.githubusercontent.com/19414954/82142395-bdef5c00-9844-11ea-95e0-607f51e6cbd1.JPG)
 There you can find the path to the PHP binary, and copy it so you can use it more easily.
+Also, you will need to have `npm` and `node` in your computer's PATH.
+In Windows the installer adds the bin folder automatically to the PATH.
+In Linux, you will have to do some magic yourself.
+Restart any opened command prompts for the changes to take effects.
 Now execute the list of commands below, while in the `wpes` directory:
 * `$ composer install`
 * `$ npm install`